-For additional information, please contact the Associated Student Government Office at (619) 660-4273 or the Student Affairs Office at (619) 660-4491.
+For additional information, please contact the Associated Student Government Office at (619) 660-4612.

 HONOR SOCIETY/PHI THETA KAPPA

 Phi Theta Kappa (PTK) is an honors organization reflecting the hallmarks of scholarship, leadership, service and fellowship.
 The programs of the Society are designed to give the members opportunities for personal growth in all areas, encouraging the more balanced individual.
 The organization was created in 1918.
 Cuyamaca College has an honor society chapter.
 The requirements for admission as a provisional member are: